St. Louis Cell Phone Accidents Attorney

 Cell phone explosions cause serious burns and pain for the user, and it’s your right to seek compensation for your injuries.
 Visit your doctor as soon as possible after the injury so that everything is documented.
 Faulty equipment accidents often carry very serious consequences.

-More About Cell Phone Accident Lawyers in St. Louis
+How Our Distracted Driving Accident Lawyers in St. Louis Can Help

 Christopher R. Dixon and the Dixon Injury Firm focus on cell phone accident claims and additional personal and workplace injuries.
-Recognized by the National Trial Lawyers Association as a Top 100 Trial Lawyer, Chris understands how difficult these types of cases are for victims.
-To help alleviate financial stress, Dixon’s trial lawyers make it easier by offering a contingency payment system.
-This allows you to pay fees only if damages are awarded.
-Dixon Injury Firm’s legal services are free until then.
+Recognized by the National Trial Lawyers Association as a Top 100 Trial Lawyer, Chris, an experienced personal injury lawyer who has worked with many victims over the years, understands how difficult these types of cases are for them.

 The Dixon Injury Firm in St. Louis can help you gather the evidence you need to get the compensation you deserve for your cell phone accident.
 We understand that you have bills to pay while you’re recovering from the injuries you sustained.
 Our cell phone accident attorneys will help fight to make sure you receive reimbursement for all of your damages.